 Whether you are an advanced speaker or a complete novice, hone your Spanish skills by immersing yourself in the language.
 Learning Abroad participants can choose to take one-on-one lessons from an experienced teacher at a language school in Copán Ruinas.
 They will study 3 hours a day in the afternoon, and they will keep practicing their Spanish in their home stay and with kids at school and around town.

-You should not drink the tap water and the electricity frequently goes out, but just about everyone seems to have a cellphone, which works no matter what.
+You should not drink the tap water and the electricity sometimes can go out, but just about everyone seems to have a cellphone, which works no matter what.
 Pay as you go phones cost $20 and up, and calls from them to the U.S. are 12¢ a minute.
-Even when the power is out those hotels and cafes with generators still provide internet access so you can keep in touch via email or voice and video chat services.
-There are four banks in town and three ATMs that accept foreign cards.
+Even when the power is out, those hotels and cafes with generators still provide internet access so you can keep in touch via email or voice and video chat services.
+There are four banks in town and several ATMs that accept foreign cards.

 Honduran food staples are corn meal tortillas, large wheat tortillas called baleadas, beans, salty cheese, cream, rice, squash, fruits and vegetables, eggs, and grilled meats.
 Hondurans also drink plenty of juice, soda, coffee, and delicious smoothies, called licuados.
 There are no chain restaurants here, though your host family may eat foods like cereal, pasta, and hamburgers.